nicholaswilde/recipes/docs/vegetarian/meatless-umami-shepherd's-pie.md

 ### Step 5

-Add vegetable broth and TJ's Mushroom and Company Multipurpose umami seasoning and cook until thickened, about 5 minutes.
+Add vegetable broth and TJ's Mushroom and Company Multipurpose [umami seasoning][2] and cook until thickened, about 5 minutes.

 ### Step 6